VitaliStupin/docs/lists.md

     * 2.2.
 System verifies that the signer is currently authorized to sign the OCSP responses for the certificate authority that has issued the certificate the OCSP response was given to.

-## 7. Bulleted + numbered list v2 (still needs escaping, not so beautiful, but has indents and is easy to produce)
+## 7. Bulleted + numbered list v2 (still needs escaping, not so beautiful, but has indents and is easy to produce; probly is the best solution)

 1\.
 System finds OCSP responder addresses from the global configuration.